Medical expert of the article

 Who to contact?

-With malosimptomnom lesion of the kidney, noted in the majority of patients with systemic scleroderma, in the case of normal arterial pressure, special treatment can be avoided.
-The development of moderate arterial hypertension serves as an indication for the onset of antihypertensive therapy.
-The drugs of choice are ACE inhibitors that suppress the plasma renin activity increased in scleroderma nephropathy.
+In the case of low-symptom kidney damage, which is observed in most patients with systemic scleroderma, special treatment may not be required in the case of normal blood pressure.
+The development of moderate arterial hypertension is an indication for the initiation of antihypertensive therapy.
+The drugs of choice are ACE inhibitors, which suppress the increased plasma renin activity in scleroderma nephropathy.

-It is possible to prescribe any drugs of this group in doses that ensure normalization of blood pressure.
-In case of side effects (cough, cytopenia) with the use of ACE inhibitors, beta-blockers, slow calcium channel blockers, mainly in retard forms, alpha-adrenoblockers, diuretics in various combinations should be prescribed.
+It is possible to prescribe any drugs of this group in doses that ensure normalization of arterial pressure.
+In case of development of side effects (cough, cytopenia) when using ACE inhibitors, beta-blockers, calcium channel blockers, mainly in retard forms, alpha-blockers, diuretics in various combinations should be prescribed.

 Forecast

 The prognosis for systemic scleroderma depends mainly on the severity of vascular changes in the organs.
-The defeat of the kidneys, after the defeat of the heart and lungs, is an unfavorable prognostic factor.
-The most serious prognosis is with the development of acute scleroderma nephropathy, which remains the leading cause of death in systemic scleroderma.
-About 60% of patients with this form of scleroderma nephropathy need a temporary hemodialysis (defined as dialysis performed less than 3 months) at the time of the greatest severity of the process.
+Kidney damage, following damage to the heart and lungs, is an unfavorable prognostic factor.
+The most serious prognosis is with the development of acute scleroderma nephropathy, which remains the main cause of death in systemic scleroderma.
+About 60% of patients with this form of scleroderma nephropathy require temporary hemodialysis (defined as dialysis performed for less than 3 months) at the time of the greatest acuteness of the process.

-Most patients recover kidney function, but approximately 20% of them have moderate renal failure, which is associated with an unfavorable prognosis (early death or treatment with program hemodialysis).
-Other prognostically unfavorable factors are male sex, senior age, scleroderma, a failure to control blood pressure within 72 hours from the onset of an acute situation, a blood creatinine level above 3 mg / dL, preceding the development of a true scleroderma kidney.
-Chronic scleroderma nephropathy has a more favorable prognosis, but even with this variant of kidney damage the life expectancy of patients is less than in patients without nephropathy.
+Most patients recover renal function, but about 20% of them have moderate renal failure, which is associated with an unfavorable prognosis (early death or treatment with program hemodialysis).
+Other prognostically unfavorable factors include male gender, older age, scleroderma heart disease, inability to control blood pressure for 72 hours from the onset of the acute situation, and a blood creatinine level greater than 3 mg / dL preceding the development of true scleroderma kidney.
+Chronic scleroderma nephropathy has a more favorable prognosis, but even with this variant of kidney damage, the life expectancy of patients is shorter than that of patients without nephropathy.